 Our virtual training will include:

-- Technology like Zoom or Teams so everyone can participate in live programs.
+- Programs delivered over Zoom so everyone can participate in live programs.

 - Presentations from facilitators, coaches and guest speakers.